 Man, I wish my Arduino could output 32V…

-This the schematic for the oscillator that I turned into a PCB.
+This is the schematic for the oscillator that I turned into a PCB.
 It works great, apart from the fact that the output frequency barely changes with the input signal level.
-This is because most voltage-controlled oscillator circuits use transistors in a more elegant manner to have the currents through the RC look more exponential, rather than linear to have a smaller input voltage create a larger frequency sweep.
-Instead of solving this issue on the oscillator, I decided to make another board to simply support a larger voltage range.
-In my testing, I can make the oscillator output frequencies that span the entire 88 key piano keyboard, if the input control is between 0 and 32 volts.
-How would I make an Arduino spit this signal level out though, if the pins can only output up to 3.3V?
+This is because most voltage-controlled oscillator circuits use transistors in a more elegant way, making the current through the RC network more exponential rather than linear.
+This allows a smaller input voltage change to produce a larger frequency sweep.

 Karl Kreuze